mamady310/contact-book/README.md

   2 In the terminal type the command "pipenv run python main.py" 3 Follow the prompts on the welcome menu to create, update,
     view, and delete contacts from your records.
-  4 To verify that the information was stored in database open a second terminal and type "psql"
+  4 To verify that the information was stored in database open a second terminal and type "psql."
+Use command "\l" to list all the tables in PSQL.
+Use command "\c (table name)" to use the table.
+Then use "SELECT * FROM contact;" to show all the information in the table.
 # License
 General Assembly ©